 There are a number of put & take lakes in Northern Jutland with entertaining and attractive fishing as well as top-notch facilities, clean water and healthy fish.
 The whole family can enjoy a day out here, and fishing the lakes represents a challenge that even the most finicky angler can't turn down.

-There are small idyllic harbours each with their own distinctive atmosphere.
+There are small idyllic harbors each with their own distinctive atmosphere.
 You don’t need to have your own boat to experience Northern Jutland from the sea.
 Whether you are interested in a trip lasting for a couple of hours or a week-long voyage there are plenty of options.
 You can go on a trip in an old-fashioned steam ship or motor launch, or you can spend a few hours on a 100 year-old sailing ship.

 An average annual wind speed of 9m/s makes the western side of North Jutland the windiest place in Western Europe: the perfect conditions for windsurfers.

 The coasts of Northern Jutland are so varied and changing that everyone can find a spot suited to their temperament and abilities.
 There’s room both for surf freaks looking for somewhere they can romp with other surfers, and the family looking for a calm bay where they won’t be disturbed.
+The city of Klitmøller in Thy is also known as "Cold Hawaii", and is a Danish surfer's paradise.

 You don’t have to enjoy the water from above of course, the seas surrounding Northern Jutland can be accessed from below.
 Diving, or diving instruction, is another way of getting to grips with the wet stuff.
+In the cities of Aalborg, Løkken and Frederikshavn you will find diver associations.